Understanding Spectral Graph Neural Network: Laplacian matrix

-\begin{itemize} \item $L$ of order $n$ have $n$ linearly independent eigenvectors. \item The eigenvectors corresponding to different eigenvalues of $L$ are orthogonal to each other, and the matrix formed by these orthogonal eigenvectors normalized to the unit norm is an orthogonal matrix. \item The eigenvectors of $L$ can be taken as real vectors. \item The eigenvalues of $L$ are nonnegative. \end{itemize}
+These are basic facts that simply follow from $L$'s symmetric and positive semi-definite properties: \begin{itemize} \item $L$ of order $n$ have $n$ linearly independent eigenvectors. \item The eigenvectors corresponding to different eigenvalues of $L$ are orthogonal to each other, and the matrix formed by these orthogonal eigenvectors normalized to the unit norm is an orthogonal matrix. \item The eigenvectors of $L$ can be taken as real vectors. \item The eigenvalues of $L$ are nonnegative. \end{itemize}